cloudfoundry/docs-deploying-cf/ec2/deploy_aws_micro_bosh.html.md

 Now let’s review what the contents of the `microbosh.yml` deployment manifest file should include.
 If you did not use the us-east-1a availability zone, you will need to adjust that.
 We are using a small instance type for the Micro BOSH.

-Be sure to replace "x.x.x.x" with the IP address you created in [Configuring AWS for Micro BOSH](./configure_aws_micro_bosh.html) and make sure to replace the AWS access credentials with your own.
+**Note**: Replace all instances of "x.x.x.x" with the IP address you created in [Configuring AWS for Micro BOSH](./configure_aws_micro_bosh.html).
+Because MicroBOSH deploys to a single VM, all the IP addresses in the manifest are the same.
+Also ensure that you replace the AWS access credentials with your own.

 ~~~yaml
 name: microbosh